 Last week, the doors of middle class rural idylldom were thrown open to urban sprawl.
 River Cottage meet the city of Plymouth.
 A brave move and a welcome injection of provenance pedigree to a city that is upping its gastro stakes and in desperate need of some celebrity tender loving care.
-Cue Hugh Fearnley-Whittingstall and his band of boys, often in need of grooming and always up for a public school boy challenge.

 The River Cottage Canteen & Deli Plymouth opened last Tuesday, 15 November.
 We booked for half six on Thursday and the place was heaving by half seven, complete with Tim from the 3 Hungry Boys on the table behind us.
 The location is dramatically un-Plymouth, hidden away in one of the few surviving pre-war areas of the city on the harbour front in Royal William Yard.